RazeenLI/A-ML-model-to-predict-CVD/README.md

-it already get nearly 100% right, generate an ROC AUC score from the probabilities using scikit-learn's roc_auc_score method produce a confusion matrix for the model quantify the precision of the model
+it already get nearly 100% right, generate an ROC AUC score from the probabilities using scikit-learn's roc_auc_score method produce a confusion matrix for the model quantify the precision of the model measure the model's recall configures Seaborn to enhance the output from Matplotlib.